 The Circuit Map Becomes the Variance Problem

 The June 2026 arXiv paper Demystifying Variance in Circuit Discovery of LLMs, by Frank Zhengqing Wu, Francesco Tonin, and Volkan Cevher, asks whether a discovered circuit is stable enough to govern with.
-Its answer is uncomfortable: circuit maps can change when the data batch changes, when the prompt template changes, or when the metric is read sample by sample.
+Its answer is uncomfortable: a circuit map is not a permanent wiring diagram.
+It is a method-conditioned hypothesis that can change when the data batch changes, when the prompt template changes, or when the metric is read sample by sample.

 The Map Moves